Masters degrees in Chemistry

 A 30 credit hour research degree which requires a minimum of 18 hours in formal Chemistry courses.

-In your first year as a graduate student, you must demonstrate proficiency in three areas, one of which will be your specialization: analytical, inorganic, organic or physical.
+In your first year as a graduate student, you must demonstrate proficiency in three areas, one of which will be your specialization: analytical, inorganic, organic, chemical biology or physical.
 You may satisfy the proficiency requirements by either passing the ACS exam or passing the proficiency course.
 These courses will not count towards the credit hours needed for graduation.

 CHEM 5560 - Inorganic Proficiency (Offered Fall only)